To avoid the next pandemic we must invest in global solutions

 Wellcome

 Beth joined Wellcome in 2009.
-She became interim Chief Strategy Officer in 2022 and Chief Strategy Officer in 2023, responsible for the work of the strategy and programme office, government relations and strategic partnerships, policy, and transition and legacy teams.
+She became interim Chief Strategy Officer in 2022, Chief Strategy Officer in 2023 and Executive Director of Policy and Parnerships in 2024.
+She is responsible for government relations and strategic partnerships and policy teams.

 Connect with Beth: